Council Tax - late payment and costs

 - It has not been paid.

-If the Court issues a Liability Order, it enables the Council to pursue a variety of debt enforcement measures.
+If the Court issues a Liability Order, it enables us to use a variety of debt enforcement measures.
 Which are:

 - Obtain information about your financial circumstances, such as requiring you to disclose where you work, or what state benefits you receive.